WebVella/WebVella.Npgsql.Extensions/README.md

 ### Without dependency injection

-1. Create an instance of IWvDbService
+####Create an instance of IWvDbService

-Variant 1 using directly provided connection string argument
+First case is using directly provided connection string argument
 ```csharp
 using Microsoft.Extensions.Configuration;
 using WebVella.Npgsql.Extensions;